TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lab.md

 	* When attacking a fire type the effect is less effective
 	* When growl is called should print out "Cheep Cheep"

-Note: To check what type an object is you can use `isinstance` which takes in an object, a class and returns a boolean if the object is the type of the inputted class.
+**Note**: In order to check what type an object is you can use `isinstance` which takes in an object, a class and returns a boolean if the object is the type of the inputted class.

 ###Example
 ```python